iberianpig/fusuma-plugin-thumbsense/README.md

 - [fusuma-plugin-keypress](https://github.com/iberianpig/fusuma-plugin-keypress) 0.5 or later
   - fusuma-plugin-keypress is used to get keyboard input and is installed automatically.
 - [fusuma-plugin-remap](https://github.com/iberianpig/fusuma-plugin-remap)
+  - You need to set up udev rules for creating a virtual input device.
-  - Set up udev rules.
-Please refer to [fusuma-plugin-remap's README](https://github.com/iberianpig/fusuma-plugin-remap?tab=readme-ov-file#set-up-udev-rules) for details.
+  - Please refer to [fusuma-plugin-remap's README](https://github.com/iberianpig/fusuma-plugin-remap?tab=readme-ov-file#set-up-udev-rules) for details.

 ### Install fusuma-plugin-thumbsense